 All comfort stations allow for barrier-free access to flush toilets and showers.
 Two campsites, #81 and #83, have been outfitted as barrier-free.
 The Main Office, Camp Office, Lighthouse Centre and Nature Centre are also barrier-free as is the 800 m marsh boardwalk.
 In summer an access mat allows a solid base for unrestricted access from the Beach 1 Parking Lot to the beach.

 There are extensive day-use facilities and locations at Presqu’ile.
 The beach, trails, and visitor centres are all accessible to day-users.
 There are two main picnic areas; one is a large open, grassy area along the lakeshore.
 It is divided by a small strip of forest.
-This area is serviced by water taps and vault toilets and has numerous picnic tables.
+This area is serviced by vault toilets and has numerous picnic tables.
 Calf Pasture also has vault toilets and a few tables and is a quiet location for a picnic.
 In addition, single tables can be found in a number of quiet nooks throughout the park.
 The beach, lighthouse area, Jobes’ Woods Trail and Marsh Boardwalk Trail are all possibilities.

-Flush toilets are located in the four campground comfort stations, at the comfort stations at the Owen Point Parking lot, Beaches 2 and 3, and at the Lighthouse Interpretive Centre.
+Flush toilets are located in the four campground comfort stations, at the comfort stations at the Owen Point Parking lot, Beach 2, and at the Lighthouse Interpretive Centre.

 Washers and dryers are available at Maples comfort station (fees apply).

 The Park Store sells basic groceries, camping supplies, park souvenirs and fast food.
 Firewood is available at the Park Store and Camp Office in the summer and at the Main Gate and Main Office the rest of the year.

 The Friends of Presqu’ile operate a gift and book store at the Lighthouse Interpretive Centre.